Daisyliu6/demo/README.md

 ## step 5
-click the left and right arrows to see all the available cities click the fresh button to see the temperature of that city
+click the left and right arrows to see all the available cities click the fresh button to see the temperature infomation of that city